Genevolut/privacy-policy/index.md

 Effective Date: 11/08/2025
 Developer: Genevolut

-This Privacy Policy explains how we collect, use, and protect your information when you use our Android mobile app (“the App”), which provides notification alerts when a selected app is in the foreground, an accomplishments sharing area, account creation, and subscription features.
+This Privacy Policy explains how we collect, use, and protect your information when you use our Android mobile app “Genevolut - Lock in”, which provides notification alerts when a selected app is in the foreground, an accomplishments sharing area, account creation, and subscription features.

 1. Information We Collect
 We collect the following types of information: